Meet the Other Phone. Protection built in.

 Our verdict

 If you don’t want to keep checking the bin on your hybrid mop, ECOVACS has designed the DEEBOT N8+ which has a bin that doesn’t need to be emptied for over four weeks.
-The N8+’s auto-emptying station has a bag that can hold up to 2.5 litres of dust, dirt and hair, so you can leave it to do its thing with minimal fuss.
-You will need to manually attach the mop pad though.
+The N8+’s auto-emptying station has a bag that can hold up to 2.5 litres of dust, dirt and hair, so you can leave it to do its thing with minimal fuss (you will need to manually attach the mop pad though).

-The mop can be easily controlled by the ECOVACS Home App, with laser technology and sensors which allow you to map out your home.
+The mop can be easily controlled by the ECOVACS Home App, with laser technology and sensors that allow you to map out your home.
 It’s also compatible with Google Assistant and Alexa so you send it to clean using your voice.
 The N8+ has been designed to detect and avoid carpet when mopping, but some reviewers have found that it can get stuck around certain objects such as cables and rugs.

-4. Best robot mop for pet owners: Eufy RoboVac X8 Hybrid
+Best robot mop for pet owners

-Eufy RoboVac X8 robot vacuum cleaner
+Eufy RoboVac X8 Hybrid

-What we love
+What we like

 • Twin turbines for powerful suction